Mike Pence Didn't Like ANY Of The DNC Speeches For This Absurd Reason

 Advertisement

-Pence, of course, took most issue with nominee Joe Biden's speech, which took a notably hopeful and sincere tone.
+Pence took a particular issue with Democratic nominee Joe Biden's speech, despite many noting the sincerity and hopefulness of it.
 "We can choose the path of becoming angrier, less hopeful, and more divided.
 A path of shadow and suspicion.
 Or we can choose a different path, and together, take this chance to heal, to be reborn, to unite.
 A path of hope and light," Biden said on Thursday night.

-But, apparently, this was too grim for Pence, who has spent his days allegedly delivering empty PPE boxes and called out the former vice president, saying that he “never mentioned the violence that has beset major cities across this country.”
+But, apparently, this was too grim for Pence, who called out the former vice president, saying that he “never mentioned the violence that has beset major cities across this country.”

 Despite Pence's assertions, the DNC did include montages that were shown of protests around the country, and Biden was among multiple speakers who paid tribute to George Floyd, also making space for his family members to speak.
-The focus may have been less on violence happening during police protests, but Biden has previously criticized Trump’s move to bring the feds into areas like Portland, which also brought violence and sowed “chaos and division,” addressing the issue head on, but perhaps not in a way Pence agreed with.
+Though the focus of his speech was not on the ongoing police protests, Biden has previously criticized Trump’s move to bring the feds into areas like Portland, which also brought violence and sowed “chaos and division,” addressing the issue head on, but perhaps not in a way Pence agreed with.

 But wait, there's more: In his complaints, Pence also weighed in on Biden’s comments about the economy.
 "Joe Biden said last night the economy's not going to come back until the coronavirus is over.
 Newsflash to Joe Biden – the economy is coming back.
 The only real threat to our economy is a Joe Biden presidency.”
-This conveniently ignores the fact that America is currently in the deepest recession since the Great Depression at the hands of the Trump administration.
+Pence conveniently ignores the fact that America is currently in the deepest recession since the Great Depression at the hands of the Trump administration.

 Advertisement

-And while Biden did focus on the people who have died during the pandemic and the ways that the economy is hurting now, as did other speakers like Michelle Obama, he stayed centered on the strategies he would put in place to combat hardship — including rapid testing strategies and ensuring all states have emergency PPE, as well as bolstering jobs and economic opportunities.
+Ultimately, Biden's speech was centered on the strategies he would put in place to combat hardship — including rapid testing strategies and ensuring all states have emergency PPE, as well as bolstering jobs and economic opportunities.
 “Together we can and will rebuild our economy.
 And when we do, we’ll not only build back, we’ll build back better,” Biden promised last night.